 There are old existing 3-way electrical switch installations that do not follow accepted industry practice or electrical code requirements.
 That is why it is important to identify the function of the wires for 3-way electrical light switches.

 All three-way switch and 2-way switch wiring diagrams have the same basic components: Wires consisting of a LINE, a LOAD, a neutral, a pair of travelers, and two 3-way switches.
 If you are trying to troubleshoot a 3-way switch operation, you will need to identify the function of each wire.
 Do this before you disconnect any wires from the switches.

-The LINE wire is usually the easiest to identify because it is hot at all times.
+The LINE wire is usually the easiest to identify because it is always live (Hot).
 It should be terminated on a common copper or black screw on one of the 3-way switches.
-The other three-way switch will have the LOAD wire connected to the common copper or black screw.
+The other three-way switch will connect the LOAD wire to the common copper or black screw.
 A voltage tester is good for testing the live wires with neutral and/or earth ground.

 Note the one black screw on each of the above three-way switches.
-Only the LOAD wire or the LINE wire gets terminated on the common black screw.
-The green screw is only for grounding purposes and must have one ground wire connected to it.
+Only the LOAD or LINE wire gets terminated on the common black screw.
+The green screw is only for grounding purposes and must have only one ground wire connected to it.

-It is possible to simply replace the switches without having to identify the function of each conductor.
-In this case you would just remove one wire at a time and put it on the same terminal on the new switch.
+It is possible to replace the switches without identifying each conductor’s function.
+In this case, you would remove one wire at a time and put it on the same terminal on the new switch.
 Take note of the color of the screw terminals on the old and the new switches.
 Check the rear of the old switch for the “Common” terminal.